Sign Up Free

 Managed by banks, payment processors, and central authorities

-Business hours for transfers; international wires take 1 to 5 days
+Business hours for transfers; international wires take 1-5 days

 No fixed limit.
-Central banks can expand the money supply through policy
+Central banks can expand supply through policy

 Private ledgers held by banks.
-Transactions visible only to institutions involved
+Visible only to institutions

 Neither system is universally better.
 Each involves trade-offs between control and autonomy, convenience and self-responsibility.